frace/kodi-overlay/README.md

 ## Ebuild status
-Ebuilds could become masked [M] if
+Ebuilds could become masked [M] for various reasons.
+E.g. if
 - they are unmaintained.
 - they are not in sync with upstream ebuilds.
 - they are in a very unstable state.
+- upstream is no longer maintaining the project.

 ## Bugs